Mission: Cogo's mission is to launch and accelerate internet companies using our own ideas, data, tech, and analytics.

 We don't make our interns get coffee; we make them build a business.

-Projects vary from year to year, but each summer, students come together and compete in teams to build a cool new online business.
-To determine a winner, each team gets points for different performance metrics (like sign ups to your app or likes on Facebook).
+Every summer, students come together and compete in teams to build a cool new online business.
+To determine a winner, each team gets points for different performance metrics (like sign-ups to your app, or likes on Facebook).

 More details, including info about things are past interns have built, on our website!